GWR01

 Jesus came and ministered with authority and yet with the meekness of a servant.
 He was a friend to sinners.
 He came to seek and to save and to serve.
 Modern church members tend to exalt leadership and place them on unrealistic pedestals and grant them unusual authority.
 Jesus taught us about those who lead: (Matthew 23) "Who is the greatest among you, Jesus said, shall be a servant to all."
 Moreover, Jesus instructed his own disciples not to place one man over others.
 He required that they were not to give titles to these 'masters' saying call no man master, No man teacher, No man father.
 This ought to qualify as a template by which to measure the character and role of those in the role of pastoral leadership.

-Edified by a multiplicity of gifts
+THE BODY : Edified by a multiplicity of gifts

+One individual with a pastoral gifting will not carry all of the ministry gifts.
+A multiplicity of ministry gifts are needed to fully edify the body.
 (Ephesians 4) God in fact has more than one finger on his hands.
 There is something called the 5-fold ministry, which includes apostles, prophets, teachers, pastors, and evangelists.
 We might also consider the other hand as a body has two hands; consider additional gifts or, 5 other ministries which serve the body in a less formal or visible way.
 So called apostolic movements tend to reintroduce the hierarchical structure and a network or association of high profile and highly paid Christian 'celebrities' all eager to provide seminars or conferences to garner large offerings and expand their ministries .

-Guidance by Spiritually Mature Mentors
+Guidance by Spiritually wise and experienced

 Throughout the apostolic letters we are told that mature men of God were to guide and direct and to maintain purity of doctrine and practices.
 These were designated overseers (Gr. presbuteros) of the local flocks (fellowships) of God.
 These bodies met in a form and place having no resemblance to church houses that are the norm today.